open-sauced/guestbook/README.md

 7. Continue with step 6-9 in the [Getting Started](#getting-started) section.

-## Congratulations on your first contribution to this repo! 🎉
+## Congratulations on your first contribution! 🎉

 You can add this to your [OpenSauced](https://opensauced.pizza) resume and profile as [outlined in the course](https://github.com/open-sauced/intro/blob/main/05-how-to-contribute-to-open-source.md)!